cubeca/cube/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-3. Make your changes and commit them.
+3. Make your changes and commit them to your branch.
 4. Push your changes to your fork.
-5. Open a pull request to the main repository.
+5. Open a pull request to the Cubeca main repository.

 Please ensure your code follows the project's coding standards and includes appropriate tests.